phantomcyber/splunk-soar-sdk/docs/getting_started/index.rst

 Getting Started
 ===============

-In this section we will guide you through the basic process of creating your first SOAR App.
+In this section we will guide you through the basic process of creating your first Splunk SOAR App.

 .. toctree::
     :maxdepth: 4